opvia/product-challenge/README.md

 3. Invite *hfmw* to your own repo with your solution when you're done

 ## Opvia product problem

+Here's the situation: scientists are using Opvia to store all their data in a standardised structure in one place.
+However, it's not very useful for analysis because scientists can't yet apply formulas to the data.
+You've told a customer that you're building this feature and you're going to demo it to them.
+You decide that for a demo the minimum you can do is to...

 Make it possible for users to (in state only) to add ‘a calculation column’:
 - The user should be able to write a formula where they can specify columns to calculate against